coresoftwaredesign/rummy-vision-pro-doc/README.md

 ### Bounding Box Detection

-The the bounding box metadata was extracted using Python and OpenCV scripts to find the best-fitting bounding box for each pip.
-Photoshop was used for spot checking when necessary.
+The bounding box data was automatically extracted via Python and OpenCV scripts written to find the best-fitting bounding box for each pip.
+Photoshop was used for manual spot checking when necessary.

 ![Cards with Bounding Boxes](docs/images/cards_w_bounding_box_old.jpg "Cards with Bounding Boxes")

 ### Training Scene Generation

 The goal is to create images with the same visual characteristics as a mobile phone video camera.
-Metadata indicating which classes were selected and the bounding boxes of the corner 'pips'for the image is also created.
+Metadata indicating which classes are selected and the bounding boxes of the corner 'pips' for the image is also created.

 The scripts are written in Python and use [OpenCV](https://opencv.org/) (cv2), [imgaug](https://imgaug.readthedocs.io/), and [Pillow](https://pypi.org/project/Pillow/) (PIL) libraries.